kworam/ProcScript/README.md

 If a Proc has a _finally block function, ProcScript *always* runs this block function before returning to the Proc's caller, regardless of whether a block function threw an error or not.

-Here is a simple example with _catch and _finally block functions:
+Here is a simple example using _catch and _finally block functions:

     var CatchFinallyProc = PS.defineProc({